Abnormal Return Definition

 Abnormal Returns is defined as a variance between the actual return for a stock or a portfolio of securities and the return based on market expectations in a selected time period and this is a key performance measure on which a portfolio manager or an investment manager is gauged.

-When we compare the performance of a portfolio, we use a commensurate market index as a benchmark over which we calculate the excess for example if we want to compare a portfolio of financial sector stock in India, we may use the Nifty Bank Index, while if we have a portfolio of large-cap stocks in the US, then we can have the S&P 500 as our benchmark.
+When we compare the performance of a portfolio, we use a proportional market index as a benchmark over which we calculate the excess.
+For example, if we want to compare a portfolio of financial sector stock in India, we may use the Nifty Bank Index, while if we have a portfolio of large-cap stocks in the US, then we can have the S&P 500 as our benchmark.

 Abnormal Return Formula

 It is represented as below,

 Er = Rf + β (Rm – Rf)

 Here, Er = Expected return in the security, Rf = risk-free rate, generally the rate of a government security or savings deposit rate, β= risk coefficient of the security or the portfolio in comparison to the market, Rm= Return on the market or an appropriate index for the given security such as S&P 500.